Capital Gain Exemption

 What are the documents required as proof of investment while claiming exemption?

-While filing ITR, taxpayer only needs to enter the exemption section, required details of purchased asset and amount of exemption claimed.
+While filing an ITR, the taxpayer only needs to enter the exemption section, the purchase date, and the value.
 However, it is important to keep the purchased assets documents on record for future use.

 Got Questions?
 Ask Away!